 The holiday season is coming to an end, but the sunny weather still tempts us to open a book on the terrace, in the park or by the water.
 And the rainy moments make reading even more tempting.
 Inspiration is never enough, so here are some tips for books that will become a guide on your way to greater mental well-being.

-The joy of work - Organise your professional life (Marie Kondo, Scott Sonenshein)
+Joy in Work – Organize your professional life (Marie Kondo, Scott Sonenshein)

 If your desk is routinely buried under a pile of papers and office supplies, your email inbox has an endless series of unfinished messages, your diary is filled with (possibly) unnecessary meetings, or you're struggling to make decisions, there is a solution: tidy up.

-After the bestsellers Miracle Cleaning a Live with joy Marie Kondo brought her inspiring cleaning method to the field of employment.
-She enlisted the help of Scott Sonenshein, a psychologist specializing in work organization and chair of the department at Rice University's business school.
-In writing this book, he applied knowledge from his research on building more satisfying and joyful careers, the results of which are the basis for his bestselling Stretch (Span)
+After the bestsellers Miracle Cleaning and Live with joy Marie Kondo has brought her inspirational tidying method to the workplace.
+She enlisted the help of Scott Sonenshein, a psychologist specializing in work organization and a department head at Rice University's business school.
+While writing this books applied knowledge from research that deals with building a more satisfying and joyful career, and whose bestseller is also based on its results Stretch (Span).

 Clutter has a negative impact on life - it reduces our productivity and motivation, but it also has other adverse effects on our health.
 The goal of the method you'll find in this book is not just to achieve a clean desk, whether in the company or at home, but it's also about engaging in a conversation with yourself through tidying up - finding out what you value as you reflect on why you work at all and what style of work you desire...
 The real goal is to become aware of what you enjoy about your work.
 As Marie Kondo writes in her book: I believe that cleaning is the first and most effective step to realizing your vision of a joyful career...
 Joy in work leads to joy in life.